 (FOUO) On October 25, 2017, AWS officially offered Mr. Ubhi the "Leader, Startup Program Management" position.
-The offer included a detailed description of his compensation and benefits,
+The offer included a detailed description of his compensation and benefits, receive any additional bonus installments after the date of termination, and you will be required to repay any unearned portion of the final bonus installment you received, on a prorated, daily basis.

-(FOUO) including an annual salary of and a signing bonus of a signing
+(FOUO) including an annual salary of and a signing bonus of excerpt from the offer.